-- Classes dropped prior to the beginning of the third week will not become a part of the student's permanent record. - A "W" grade will be assigned to a class dropped after the beginning of the third week and prior to the thirteenth academic week. - 3.
-A grade of "F" will be assigned to a class dropped after the beginning of the thirteenth academic week.
-If extenuating circumstances exist, students may petition for a "W" grade through the office of the Vice President of Student Affairs.
-Students not withdrawing officially through the Registrar's Office are subject to an "F" grade.
+- Classes dropped prior to the third week will not become a part of the student's permanent record. - A "W" grade will be assigned to a class dropped after the beginning of the third week and prior to the thirteenth academic week. - A grade of "F" will be assigned to a class dropped after the twelfth week of a full semester course. - 4.
+The deadline to withdraw from 16-week classes is printed in the official College calendar for the year in question.